-6. AlmondsAlmonds are rumored to increase memory and brain function.
+6. AlmondsAlmonds will be a good choice if you are looking to add protein foods in your diet.
+Almonds are rumored to increase memory and brain function.
 While that may be true, we guarantee they are a great source of protein.
 In fact, 100 g of almonds has almost 22-23 grams of protein.
 Even a few almonds a day can do wonders for your body.
-You can soak them overnight and have them in the morning for breakfast to start your day off right with protein-rich food.
+You can soak them overnight and have them in the morning for breakfast to start your day off right with protein rich foods.

 7. Beans And LentilsBeans and lentils are packed with protein that can help you lose weight and feel full.
 You don't have to be a vegetarian or vegan to enjoy these options, but they are best consumed in moderation.
 Beans are high in fiber and minerals, while lentils provide iron, zinc, magnesium, and calcium.
 Beans and lentils help with resolving digestion issues, regulating blood sugar, and improving colon health.
 One of the five main food groups, they are essential to a good diet and easy to fit into any dish!